-Counters, Cumulative Counters and Gauges
+Collection Types: Counters and Cumulative Counters

 The following figure depicts the above 3 types of counters.
 However a number of type’s terms Counters and Cumulative Counters are interchangeably used.
 For example the 3GPP specifies CC (Cumulative Counter) and does not Specify Counters.